Rubicon Trail: Trail summary

-After passing the Little Sluice the next obstacle is Thousand Dollar hill (also sometimes called Million Dollar hill).
+After passing the Little Sluice, the next obstacle is Thousand Dollar Hill (also sometimes called Million Dollar Hill).
 It is a rock ledge followed by a steep grade, facing downhill if driving the trail toward Lake Tahoe.
 As of 7/15/2012, Thousand Dollar Hill has been closed.
 This obstacle had a moderately difficult bypass (the original trail), which is now the only route open.

-The next obstacle is Arnold’s Rock, named for Kenny and Mike Arnold, brothers who guided this section at early Jamborees.
+The next obstacle is Arnold's Rock, named for Kenny and Mike Arnold, brothers who guided this section at early Jamborees.

 The trail splits again about a quarter mile past this point, the lower trail continuing on the granite slabs (aka Indian Trail) or the upper (original) trail through the Old Sluice.
 Both routes lead to Buck Island Lake.
-The granite slabs are off camber but are an easier and much quicker route to take.
+The granite slabs are off-camber but are an easier and much quicker route to take.

 The trail then continues toward the Big Sluice.
-This downhill section contains a switchback with a rock drop-off and an off camber rocky section, leading to the Rubicon River Bridge and then into the private property of the Rubicon Springs.
+This downhill section contains a switchback with a rock drop-off and an off-camber rocky section, leading to the Rubicon River Bridge and then into the private property of the Rubicon Springs.

 Rubicon Springs is on private property and must be respected as such.
 A cabin (in the same spot as the former 2-story hotel) houses the caretaker family.
-A seemingly endless number of camp spots are available around the springs, as well as a helipad for emergencies and for large events to fly supplies in.
-Most large events will set up base camp in the Springs because it is large enough for hundreds of people to camp.
+Many campsites are available in this area, as well as a helipad for emergencies and for large events to fly supplies in.
+Most large events set up base camp in this area because it is large enough for hundreds of people to camp.
 Notable annual events are the Jeepers Jamboree (maximum of 500 vehicles), the Jeep Jamboree (200 vehicles), the Toyota Land Cruiser Association's Rubithon (approximately 150-200 vehicles), and the Marlin Crawler Round-Up (approximately 150-200 vehicles).

 After Rubicon Springs is Cadillac Hill.
-Cadillac Hill is a series of switchbacks up to Observation Point, starting with a rutted out section with many exposed tree roots.
-After turning a hairpin the trail becomes very off camber and contains a series of boulders to maneuver around or over.
-After that is a steep stairstep obstacle to climb.
+Cadillac Hill is a series of switchbacks up to Observation Point, starting with a rutted-out section with many exposed tree roots.
+After turning a hairpin, the trail becomes very off-camber and contains a series of boulders to maneuver around or over.
+After that is a steep stair-step obstacle to climb.
 At the top of the hill is Observation Point, a good place to see where you have just driven and to take a short break before the long dirt road back to Lake Tahoe.
-There are a few small sections of rocks like "Potato Patch" and the "Slabs" after this but nothing that poses a significant obstacle.
+There are a few small sections of rocks like "Potato Patch" and the "Slabs" after this, but nothing that poses a significant obstacle.